Bright, crisp display

 - microSD card slot

 Our benchmark results place the handset comfortably ahead of last year’s flagship phones, for both general app and gaming performance.
 Particularly, the Exynos 990’s Mongoose M5 monstrous single-core score stands out.
-The Galaxy S20 handles everything you can throw at it, though if you’re after the best performing phone we’ve tested so far, it’s a fraction behind the Snapdragon 865 Galaxy S20 Ultra.
+The Galaxy S20 handles everything you can throw at it, though if you’re after the best performing phone we’ve tested so far, it’s a fraction behind the Snapdragon 865 Galaxy S20 models.

 All-day battery life